 Population responses to stressors can often yield unexpected results when we do not consider linkages between the focal population and the food web in which it is embedded, as well as the dynamics of the broader socioecological system.
 We evaluated evidence for two possible pathways of resilience of nekton populations to the Deepwater Horizon oil spill arising from the broader socioecological system.
 However, none of these pathways are mutually exclusive, and they are likely to have operated concurrently.
 For species that are targets of major fisheries (menhaden, blue crab, shrimp), fishing cessation likely played a key role in resilience because it is a major component of total mortality.
 Even when accounting for impacts of fishing cessation across the food web, which could, for example, lead to increases of predator biomass, the groups still exhibited strong positive responses in our models.
-Small sciaenids likely benefitted from negative impacts to dolphins during and following the spill.
+Small sciaenidsciaenids likely benefitted from negative impacts to dolphins during and following the spill.
 Although menhaden were more impacted by seabirds than any other group we investigated, the response was still muted, especially once all food web linkages were accounted for.
 It is also notable how responses can be very different depending on the construction of the food web and how predators respond to changes in prey abundance.
 More food web modeling and empirical work will continue disentangling impacts of this oil spill and others on populations, ecosystems, and the broader human-natural system.
 Sensitivity analyses will be key, as scaling individual impacts of these stressors up to population scales remains challenging.
 In addition, it is crucial to explore a range of hypotheses, both within and across studies.
 Conducting studies at a range of scales of model complexity and ecological organization will be necessary; full integrative pictures emerge best over a large body of work employing a diversity of methods.
 Barataria Bay and the nearshore habitats of the northern Gulf of Mexico more broadly are complex heavily modified systems, and only through a concerted collective effort will we continue to make progress untangling their natural history, how we have impacted them to date, and how we might expect them to change in the future.

 Acknowledgements

 This work was funded by the Gulf of Mexico Research Institute Coastal Waters Consortium.
+The funders had no role in the design, execution, or analyses of this project.

 References